railslove/smurfville/README.md

 * Rails >3.1
 * Sass
 * Haml
+* Color gem

 ## Installation

 Add this to your `Gemfile`, run `bundle install`:

-    gem 'smurf-rails'
+    gem 'smurfville'

-Add an initializer to your Rails project in which you tell SMURF where it can find your Sass files:
+Add an initializer to your Rails project in which you tell Smurfville where it can find your Sass files:

-    # config/initializers/smurf.rb
+    # config/initializers/smurfville.rb

+    if defined?(Smurfvill) != nil
       Smurf.sass_directory = Rails.root.join('app', 'assets', 'stylesheets').to_s
+    end

-Mount the SMURF gem in your routes:
+Mount the `Smurfville::Engine` in your routes:

     # config/routes.rb

+    if defined?(Smurfvill) != nil
-    mount Smurf::Engine => "/smurf"
+      mount Smurfvill::Engine => "/smurfville"
+    end

-Restart your server and you should be able to access the SMURF pages, e.g. `yourapp.com/smurf/styleguide/colors`
+Restart your server and you should be able to access the SMURF pages, e.g. `yourapp.com/smurfville/colors`